Reflecting on Two Decades: The Journey of My Abandoned Blog

 Consuming shared summaries, however, is like copying someone else’s homework — you don’t learn as much as the writer does.
 It’s more of a shortcut to the writer’s knowledge.

 These days, I no longer share summaries.
 Instead, I share links to interesting articles and tools, write about what I learn and do, and share examples and code.
-Summaries are still part of my process, but now I keep them as README.md
+Summaries are still part of my process, but now I keep them as README.md files in GitHub repositories, focusing on functionality rather than perfection.

 The same applies to blogs, how-tos and tutorials.